IRB Resources

 • Pursue Responsible Environmental Stewardship

-The Arctic Research Consortium of the United States (ARCUS) has also provided a valuable list of best practices for working with Indigenous communities in the Arctic.
+The Arctic Research Consortium of the United States (ARCUS) has also provided a valuable list of best practices for working with Indigenous communities in the Arctic:

-This is the link to our bibliography and additional resources page.
+For more references, see our bibliography and additional resources page.